MRhys189/java-dsa/spring-notes/README.md

+# Spring Essentials

-> The `@Configuration` annotation tells Spring to use this class to configure Spring and Spring Boot itself.
-Any Beans specified in this class will now be available to Spring's Auto Configuration engine.
+-  The `@Configuration` annotation tells Spring to use this class to configure Spring and Spring Boot itself.
+Any Beans specified in this class will now be available to Spring's Auto Configuration engine.<br>

-> After enabling Spring security, tests may fail with the error 401: Unauthorized.
+- After enabling Spring security, tests may fail with the error 401: Unauthorized.
 In order to deal with this, we need to create a bean that supplies an authenticated user to the test that invokes a secure method.
 Spring's IoC container will find the bean and Spring Data will use it when needed.

-> Spring serves as a DI container, meaning objects created within spring context do not have to worry about connecting to each other.
+- Spring serves as a DI container, meaning objects created within spring context do not have to worry about connecting to each other.
 Spring will instantiate and inject dependencies into the objects

-> Application context is the dependency container that takes care of the lifecycle of the components
+- Application context is the dependency container that takes care of the lifecycle of the components
-> Default scope of a bean is `singleton` i.e., it will be initialized once and cached in the application context.
+- Default scope of a bean is `singleton` i.e., it will be initialized once and cached in the application context.
 If we compare the JVM reference, they will be the same.

-> How to handle multi-threading issues
+- How to handle multi-threading issues
-    — Use Stateless or Immutable beans
+    > Use Stateless or Immutable beans<br>
-    - Use synchronized (harder)
+    Use synchronized (harder)<br>
-    - Use a different scope
+    Use a different scope

-> Best practice to separate application and infrastracture configuration
+- Best practice to separate application and infrastracture configuration
->

-Spring scopes available are:
+- Spring scopes available are:
     - `singleton`:(Default) Scopes a single bean definition to a single object instance for each Spring IoC container.
     - `prototype`: Scopes a single bean definition to any number of object instances (creates a new instance any time we need it).
     - `request`: Scopes a single bean definition to the lifecycle of a single HTTP request.
 That is, each HTTP request has its own instance of a bean created off the back of a single bean definition.
 Only valid in the context of a web-aware Spring ApplicationContext.